-1 Rule 3-111 Perfo rmance evaluation of active senior indges and l court commissioners INDIC STITLE CITE minance evaluation i or active scriior juuges and i court commissioners
+1 Rule 3-111.
+Performance evaluation of active senior judges and court commissioners.

-- 2 Intent: - 3 To establish a performance evaluation, including the criteria upon which active senior judges and court - 4 commissioners will be evaluated, the standards against which performance will be measured and the - 5 methods for fairly, accurately and reliably measuring performance. - 6 To generate and to provide to active senior judges and court commissioners information about their - 7 performance. - 8 To establish the procedures by which the Judicial Council will evaluate and certify senior judges and court - 9 commissioners for reappointment.
+- 2 Intent: - 3 To establish a performance evaluation, including the criteria upon which active senior judges - 4 and court commissioners will be evaluated, the standards against which performance will be - 5 measured and the methods for fairly, accurately and reliably measuring performance. - 6 To generate and to provide to active senior judges and court commissioners information about - 7 their performance. - 8 To establish the procedures by which the Judicial Council will evaluate and certify senior judges - 9 and court commissioners for reappointment.